Updated: Oct 23

 If you've got a bit more time in the area, it would be a treat to take a slow drive to Whistler.
 There are beautiful quaint towns, stunning viewpoints, gorgeous parks and trails, waterfalls, and many fun activities along the way.
 This is a road trip that can take a day or could be stretched over several days.
 Outside of ski season, campers and hikers will definitely want to take advantage of the longer hikes, which can take all day.
 Whichever you choose, take your time and enjoy the ride!

 The village at Horseshoe Bay is at the southern end of the Sea to Sky Highway.
-Horseshoe Bay is also where travellers catch ferries to Vancouver Island and other coastal communities.
+Horseshoe Bay is also where travellers catch ferries to Vancouver Island, the Sunshine Coast and other coastal communities.
 It is a pretty little village with a good selection of restaurants and coffee shops.
-Home of the famous family-owned Troll's Restaurant with their renowned fish and chips and spectacular service since 1946, this is a good stop for a couple of hours.
+Home of the famous family-owned Troll's Restaurant with their renowned fish and chips and spectacular service since 1946, this village is a good stop for a couple of hours.

 Stop for lunch or just coffee, but make sure to wander around the harbour park.
 This little park is a perfect location for a picnic, ferry watching, photography, or beach-combing.
 2. Lion's Bay